samid737/scrambledev/_posts/2017-03-01-progress-part-1-flight-mechanics-physics-system-world-setup.md

 - Aerodynamics
   - lift coefficients
   - drag coefficients
   - maximum angle of attack
 - Propulsion
-  - Engine thrust
+  - engine thrust
   - number of engines
 - Operating limits
-  - Operating weights
+  - operating weights
-  - Centre of gravity limtis
+  - centre of gravity limtis
-  - V limits, (vlof, vstall, vlg,vmax)
+  - speed limits, (vlof, vstall, vlg,vmax)
-- Input & Control
+- input & Control
   - maximum elevator deflection
   - type of  control system (mechanics, hydraulic)
-  -  Pitch limitation
+  - pitch limitation
 - Autopilot related properties

 #### Methods

 -  Input & control
    - landing gear retraction, extension
    - flight control input
    - autopilot controller
-  - Throttle control
+   - throttle control
 - Flight state checks:
    -	stall
 	 -  supersonic flight
 	 - approach check
 	 - pilot g limits
-	 -structural limits
+	 - structural limits

 ## Physics system
 At this point, there is no physics involved,  just A sprite placed somewhere inside the game world.
 By using Phaser its [arcade physics](https://phaser.io/examples/v2/category/arcade-physics) system, we can begin giving some physical sense to the aircraft sprite (inside Phaser).
 The aircraft is considered to be A single rigidbody ([Assumption](#)).

+### Built in properties
 Arcade physics is perfectly suitable for rigidbody dynamics and we can rotate and translate the aircraft using the following physics properties:

 *  acceleration.
 *  velocity.